zandreea/discord-js-bot/README.md

 # discord-js-bot
   A discord bot that doesn't do much, for now.
-It has some basic commands and a two-player tic-tac-toe game.
+It has some basic commands, a singleplayer mastermind game and a two-player tic-tac-toe game.
 <br><br><b>Command list: </b><br><br>
   Every command should be of the form: <i>>command</i>
 - <b><i>ping</i></b>: answers with pong;